 - Valuation of the company is conducted annually.

-With the money pooled from the investors, the company can lease, manage, purchase or sell real estate properties.
-It also needs to hire an independent property manager and a fund manager.
+And now with the money pooled from the investors, the company can lease, manage, purchase or sell real estate properties.
+Likewise, it may also need to hire an independent property manager and a fund manager.

 REITs are like mutual funds

 In some ways, REITs are like mutual funds.
-The investing public buys shares of these companies, and they in turn use the pooled money to acquire assets that can increase the value of the shares.
+For instance, the investing public buys shares of these companies.
+And they in turn use the pooled money to acquire assets that can increase the value of the shares.

-In the case of REITs, those assets are offices, malls, warehouses, hospitals, airports, tollways, and other infrastructures.
-When you want to buy or redeem your investment, you need to trade the stocks from the exchange so you need to go through an eligible stock broker.
-Meanwhile, with mutual funds, you just have to go to a mutual fund company if you want to invest or sell.
+Thus, in the case of REITs, those assets are offices, malls, warehouses, hospitals, airports, tollways, and other infrastructures.
+Hence, when you want to buy or redeem your investment, you need to trade the stocks from the exchange so you need to go through an eligible stock broker.
+Similarly, with mutual funds, you just have to go to a mutual fund company if you want to invest or sell.

 |Capital||Pooled funds from investors||Pooled funds from investors|